Loader

 Trusted Devices

 When logging in from an unknown device/location, a user will be prompted to decide if they want to save as a trusted device.
+Also, if you are logging in from a non-trusted device you will be forced to confirm your login via 2FA.
 A user is not required to save their device when requested.
 However, if you do not save your device you will continue to receive that prompt on future logins and your user's email will receive an email that a login has occurred on an untrusted device.
 If you get one of these emails not related to your login, we suggest you change your password as soon as possible.

 After typing in your login and password you will be prompted to decide if your wish to save your device or not.
 Leaving the selection at No and clicking continue will not save the device.
 Toggling to Yes and clicking continue will prompt you to name your device.
 A trusted device is a combination of the user's IP address, Browser, and Operating System.
 If you choose to save a trusted device we suggest giving it a friendly name (Home Computer Chrome etc.).
 If you work with a VPN, you can see a change in device with the VPN on rather than off.
 If your IP changes (which could happen if your location uses a dynamic IP address) you could find yourself logged off when your IP changes.
 You will be given the option to save this new location as a trusted device.